geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

   }
   ```

-At this point you can upload the code again and see if the data is being sent correctly.
+At this point you can upload the code again and the temperature should be sent over MQTT to your telemetry topic.

-//TODO: Receive config

 //TODO: read data node (optional)